polterguy/magic.node/README.md

 An expression is constructed from one or more _"iterators"_.
 Each iterator ends with a _"/"_, and before its end, its value defines what it does.
 For instance the above iterator in the __[get-value]__ invocation, starts out with a _"@"_.
-This implies that the iterator will find the first node starting out with whatever follows its _"@"_, for the above this means looking for the first node who's name is _".foo"_.
+This implies that the iterator will find the first node having a name of whatever follows its _"@"_.
+For the above this means looking for the first node who's name is _".foo"_.
 Below is a list of all iterators that exists in magic.
 Substitute _"xxx"_ with any string, and _"n"_ with any number.

 * __\*__ Retrieves all children of its previous result.